blender-nlp/covid-claim-radar/demo/README.md

 # Demo

-This is the demo code of paper "COVID-19 Claim Radar: A Structured Claim Extraction and Tracking System".
+This is the demo for paper "COVID-19 Claim Radar: A Structured Claim Extraction and Tracking System".
 You can check our deployed demo [here](http://18.221.187.153/)